SergeiOssokine/droughwatch_capstone/README.md

 For the documentation, please head over to [here](https://sergeiossokine.github.io/droughtwatch_capstone/).

-Alternatively, you can navigate the entire documentation in the Github repository, starting [here](https://github.com/SergeiOssokine/droughtwatch_capstone/blob/main/docs/user_guide/user_guide.md)
+Alternatively, you can navigate the entire documentation in the Github repository, starting [here](https://github.com/SergeiOssokine/droughtwatch_capstone/blob/main/docs/user_guide/user_guide.md).
+However, using the documentation is highly recommended!